We Shall Judge Angels

 Yeshua is not only our Lord and Savior, but He is also the supreme judge of all humanity, as it is written, “And He commanded us to preach to the people, and to testify that it is He who was ordained by God to be Judge of the living and the dead” (Acts 10:42).
 And yet, Yeshua said, “But to sit on My right hand and on My left is not Mine to give, but it is for those for whom it is prepared by My Father” (Matthew 20:23).
 “To him who overcomes I will grant to sit with Me on My throne, as I also overcame and sat down with My Father on His throne” (Revelation 3:21).
 While God is sovereign, Yeshua is inferring a portion of delegated authority to His church.

 The sages tell us that seventy is a unique number that correlates with leadership.[iii]
-They explain that the natural order, the creation, is represented by the number seven.
-Ten is also a complete number because we begin counting again with one after ten (ten plus one is eleven).
+They explain that the number seven represents the natural order of the creation.
+Ten is another complete number because we begin counting again with one after ten (ten plus one is eleven).
 Thus, seven times ten represents the completion of the natural order.
 In Christ, the natural order is complete, and we who are in Christ are completed in Him.
 So, it is logical that Christ would have appointed seventy leaders to represent Him and share the gospel.

-The positive injunction to establish just laws and courts.
+1. The positive injunction to establish just laws and courts,

-Prohibition of blasphemy against the one God of the universe.
+2. Prohibition of blasphemy against the one God of the universe,

 Salvation is a gift from God, but to serve Christ and follow Him is a calling, for it is written, “And He went up on the mountain and called to Him those He Himself wanted.
 And they came to Him.
 Then He appointed twelve, that they might be with Him and that He might send them out to preach, and to have power to heal sicknesses and to cast out demons” (Mark 3:13-15).
 “For many are called, but few are chosen” (Matthew 22:14).

-The be selected as a judge for Israel’s high court, the Sanhedrin, a person was required to have seven attributes that included wisdom, humility, the awe of heaven, a loathing for money, a love for truth, love of the people, and a good reputation.
+To be selected as a judge for Israel’s high court, the Sanhedrin, a person must have had seven attributes: wisdom, humility, the awe of heaven, a loathing for money, a love for truth, a love of the people, and a good reputation.
 Many of these same qualities are in the New Testament for those who desire to be overseers of God’s church: blameless, the husband of one wife, temperate, sober-minded, of good behavior, hospitable, able to teach, not given to wine, not violent, not greedy for money, gentle, not quarrelsome, not covetous, one who rules his own house well, and has a good testimony.[vii]

 When the Lord returns, He will establish His eternal court in Jerusalem, as it is written, “I watched till thrones were put in place, And the Ancient of Days was seated” (Daniel 7:9).
 These thrones are set apart for the church, “A chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light” (1 Peter 2:9).
 Indeed, for those of us who have been tested, refined, and qualified by the Lord, we will judge angels, and more so, we will judge the things that pertain to this world.